gluestack/next-wordpress-plugins/README.md

 ```
 Note:
 - bootstrap.ts is used to initialize the plugin-system
-- glue folder contains the source code of the plugin-system
+- src folder contains the source code of the plugin-system
 - plugins folder contains the individual plugin folders
 - pages folder contains the dynamically rendered routes registered by the plugins
 ```